BCIT-SSD-2020-21/industry-project-checkmarks/README.md

 <i>Checkmarks is a trademark search and registration form web app! </i>

-<i><strong>Objective: </strong> The project scope is to enhance the landing page while maintaining clients ability to manage the layout page, enhance a word-mark search to match more on a robust set of criteria, and enhance the trademark registration process with live data, additional fields, and additional functionality while maintaining existing integration with LawPay and Clio. </i>
+<i><strong>Objective: </strong> The project scope is to enhance the landing page while maintaining clients ability to manage the layout page, enhance a word-mark search to match more on a robust set of criteria, enhance the trademark registration process with live data, additional fields, and additional functionality while maintaining existing integration with Law Pay and Clio. </i>
 </br>

 ## Workflows